Indian Placement Program: Development

 Some families had their children baptized in the church in order to gain the opportunity to go to school off the reservation.
 To avoid this, in the 1950s and 1960s, the church added new requirements for acceptance of children into the program.
 In 1969, the Unified Social Services was established in the church; this became the administrative body to run the Indian Placement Program.
 In 1973 it was renamed and organized as LDS Social Services.

 By 1972, nearly 5,000 Native Americans were living in foster homes through this program.
-Some students went on to study at Brigham Young University, earning college degrees.
+Some students went on to study at Brigham Young University (BYU), earning college degrees.
 In 1971 they created a performance group of singers and dancers called "The Lamanite Generation" but later renamed Living Legends.
 Among their pieces was "Go My Son", a song referring to the "ladder of education", written by Arliene Nofchissey and Carnes Burson.

 In 1972 local priesthood leaders were given the responsibility for recruiting and screening new students.
 Due to strong criticism and rising Native American activism, the program had nearly been discontinued in 1977.
 The US government commissioned a study under the Interstate Compact Secretariat, which oversaw educational efforts.
 It heard much praise from Native American families for the program.
 After assessing the program results and hearing testimonial from participants and foster families, the church decided to continue it.

 After 1972, the number of students that participated in the program decreased.
 By the late 1970s, the number of participants in the Indian Placement Program was around 2,500.
 In response to the improvement of local schools developed on the reservations in preference to boarding schools, in the 1980s the Indian Placement Program limited participants to high-school students; the number of students dropped to 500 in 1990.
 In 1996 there were virtually no more participants, although the last graduated in 2000.

 In the 1970s, the Indian Placement Program was directed to emphasize creating stronger bonds and increased communication between the natural families and the selected foster families.
 The goal of the program was to "introduce Native Americans to mainstream values and social roles without demanding the abandonment of the old for the new."
 According to the Maxwell Institute of BYU, it attempted to help Native Americans receive more formal education and training, while helping them maintain their identity.